OGCMetOceanDWG/WorldWeatherSymbols/README.md

 WorldWeatherSymbols
 ===================

-A complete set of WMO weather symbols in SVG with full metadata.
+A complete set of WMO weather symbols in SVG with full metadata

 Download
 --------